Fact-checked

 Epidemiology of lymphocytic choriomeningitis

-Lymphocytic choriomeningitis is recorded everywhere, more often in rural areas.
-The source of the pathogen is rodents, mainly the house mouse, which secrete the virus with urine, faeces, nasal secretions.
-Transmission ways: alimentary, aqueous, contact-household, air-dust, vertical.
-The susceptibility is low.
-The disease often occurs as an acute respiratory disease and is not recorded.
+Lymphocytic choriomeningitis is registered everywhere, more often in rural areas.
+The source of the pathogen is rodents, mainly house mice, which excrete the virus with urine, feces, nasal secretions.
+Transmission routes: alimentary, water, contact-household, airborne dust, vertical.
+Susceptibility is low.
+The disease often occurs as an acute respiratory infection and is not registered.

 What causes lymphocytic choriomeningitis?

-Lymphocytic choriomeningitis is caused by the virus of lymphocytic choriomeningitis of the genus Arenavirus of the Arenaviridae family .
-The genome of the virus is represented by single-stranded RNA.
+Lymphocytic choriomeningitis is caused by the lymphocytic choriomeningitis virus of the genus Arenavirus of the family Arenaviridae.
+The virus genome is single-stranded RNA.

 Pathogenesis of lymphocytic choriomeningitis

-In the central nervous system the virus penetrates hematogenously, causing damage to the membranes, vascular plexuses and ependyma of the ventricles of the brain.
-The virus is capable of long persistence in the central nervous system.
+The virus enters the CNS hematogenously, causing damage to the membranes, vascular plexuses and ependyma of the cerebral ventricles.
+The virus is capable of long-term persistence in the CNS.

 Symptoms of lymphocytic choriomeningitis

-Distinguish between acute, slow and congenital forms of the disease.
-The slow form develops after the acute phase of the disease, for it the symptoms of lymphocytic choriomeningitis are typical : increasing weakness, fatigue, headaches, ataxia, mental disorders, lesion of cranial nerves, paresis and paralysis.
+There are acute, slow and congenital forms of the disease.
+The slow form develops after the acute phase of the disease, it is characterized by symptoms of lymphocytic choriomeningitis: increasing weakness, fatigue, headaches, ataxia, mental disorders, damage to the cranial nerves, paresis and paralysis of the extremities.
 The course of the disease is progressive.
-The outcome is lethal in a period of up to 10 years.
+The outcome is fatal within 10 years.

 Diagnosis of lymphocytic choriomeningitis

-Diagnosis of lymphocytic choriomeningitis is based on the detection of high titers of antibodies in the cerebrospinal fluid using the RIF and DSC.
+The diagnosis of lymphocytic choriomeningitis is based on the detection of high titers of antibodies in the cerebrospinal fluid using the RIF and RSC methods.

 Differential diagnosis of lymphocytic choriomeningitis

-In the acute phase, differential diagnosis of lymphocytic choriomeningitis is carried out with other viral and tuberculous meningitis; in chronic - with other slow infections of the central nervous system, chronic arachnoiditis.
+In the acute phase, differential diagnosis of lymphocytic choriomeningitis is carried out with other viral and tuberculous meningitis; in the chronic phase - with other slow infections of the central nervous system, chronic arachnoiditis.

 What do need to examine?